The Big Project

 Click on an image to enlarge it

-All the windows were 40 years old and needed to be replaced.
 The original cedar siding was a delight to squirrels to chew on, as well as being a fire hazard.
 Andersen windows were used and JamesHardie Hardie Plank for the siding.